Geomar28/Play-the-Lottery-with-Java-/README.md

 · 3 numbers and the bonus: 579 / 1

 · 3 numbers: 45 / 1

-In this assignment you will be required to write a program in Java, which simulates a Lotto draw.

 Java Assignment - Lotto Draw - Semester 1